pottekkat/personal-website/content/posts/the-fastest-way-to-board-an-airplane/index.md

 _There must be a better way to do this, surely._

 I'm hardly the first person to think this while stuck behind a seemingly endless line of people waiting to board an airplane.
-If this question hasn't crossed your mind yet, wait till the next time you are cut off from the world as you enter the narrow metal tube between the boarding gate and the airplane—unless yours has glass windows, in which case, _enjoy the view!_
+If this question hasn't crossed your mind yet, wait till the next time you are cut off from the world as you enter the narrow metal tube between the boarding gate and the airplane (unless yours has glass windows, in which case, _enjoy the view!_).

-When you finally board the plane, you and seven others ahead of you in the aisle remain stuck waiting for the guy in 16A—who took “you can bring personal items” too liberally—to finish stowing his luggage. i.e., one person blocks the _entire_ aisle, inside _and_ outside the plane.
+When you finally board the plane, you and seven others ahead of you in the aisle remain stuck waiting for the guy in 16A (who took “you can bring personal items” too liberally) to finish stowing his luggage. i.e., one person blocks the _entire_ aisle, inside _and_ outside the plane.

 There _surely_ must be a better way.
-After all, throwing the gates open and making it a free-for-all wouldn't work (?), and the _back-to-front_ boarding-group strategy airlines use doesn't seem much better either.
+Allowing passengers to board at will would create chaos (?), and the _back-to-front_ boarding-group strategy airlines use doesn't seem much better either.

 {{< rawhtml >}}
 <style>